That age-old question about age. What is the best age to take a child to Walt Disney World?

 It’ll cost you more; it’s going to be more expensive, after the age of ten you’re essentially travelling with an adult in the eyes of Disney.

-Might think they’re too cool; While I mentioned it will have an element of magic, it won’t be the same sort of innocent magic you have with younger children.
-And if that’s really what your after, the teen years are probably not for you.
+Might think they’re too cool; while we mentioned it will have an element of magic, it won’t be the same sort of innocent magic you have with younger children.
+And if that’s really what you're after, the teen years are probably not for you.

 It’s important to remember these pros and cons for any age might not apply specifically to your kid.
-These are broad and compiled from my own experience and the experience of close friends who have visited Disney with their children of various ages.
-Your seventeen year old might still stare up at the castle with teary eyed amazement.
-Or your four year old might exclaim “that’s not the real Pluto!” while you stand in line.
-And trust me, I’ve seen it and I’m not sure who was crying more, that child’s mother or the six year old standing behind them in the queue!
+These are broad and compiled from our own experience and the experience of close friends and clients who have visited Disney with their children of various ages.
+Your seventeen-year-old might still stare up at the castle with teary-eyed amazement.
+Or your four-year-old might exclaim “that’s not the real Pluto!” while you stand in line.
+And trust us, we've seen it and we're not sure who was crying more, that child’s mother or the six-year-old standing behind them in the queue!

 The main argument is and will always be “but they’re not going to remember it” but if we’re truly honest with ourselves as parents, what do they remember from those early years?
-Just because they don’t remember those first few holiday seasons, it doesn’t mean we skip them all together?
-What your kids do remember though is feelings.
+Just because they don’t remember those first few holiday seasons, it doesn’t mean we skip them all together.
+What your kids do remember though are feelings.
 They remember feeling loved and happy.
-And I know this because it’s been 20 years since my last Disney holiday with my parents, and that’s all I remember of it without looking at photos.

 At the end of the day, haters are going to hate but if you’re happy, your child is happy, just go for it.
 Because no matter what age they are, it’s going to be magical in it’s own way.